AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 It is my suspicion that most people wanting libbitcoin want it for a server where LibreOffice is not installed.
-If you use it on the desktop, however, LibreOffice is one of the packages where the CentOS 7 packages links against boost, so it has to be rebuilt to upgrade the CentOS 7 provided boost to a newer version.
+If you use it on the desktop, however, LibreOffice is one of the packages where the CentOS 7 packages link against boost, so it has to be rebuilt to upgrade the CentOS 7 provided boost to a newer version.